Beef Short Ribs with Gravy – Tender and Flavorful Recipe

 Sometimes these cuts aren’t easy to find and if you find them they can be a bit pricey.
 They’re often cut into singles with an average of 8 Riblet portions but, sometimes, the ribs can be bought as a whole.
 If you’re lucky, you have a butcher that will cut them by your request or, at least, offer both.

 If you can’t find short ribs or you need a cheaper alternative, I suggest you purchase a thick Beef Chuck that can be cut into rib size portions, with all of the connection tissue, that could imitate good short ribs.
-We’ll call it, Poor Man’s Beef Short Ribs!
+We’ll call it, Poor Man’s Short Ribs!

 Beef Short Ribs are very meaty and popular among barbecue enthusiasts because of it.
 They are terrific when they’re smoked on a grill and just good but different, if they’re slow roasted in the oven or in a Slow Cooker.
 Today, I’m going to show you a simple method I like to use in my old school Crock Pot.